 A jet-heeled striker who traded Poland for Canada and became a cult hero at Everton, famed for his blistering pace and crucial goals.

-Tomasz Radzinski's career was a transatlantic sprint.
-Emigrating from Poland to Canada as a teenager, he announced himself by finishing as the top scorer in the Belgian First Division with Germinal Ekeren.
-A move to Anderlecht cemented his status, where his electric pace made him a nightmare for defenders and a fan favorite.
-His most iconic chapter was written in the blue of Everton, where his work rate and knack for important goals—including a famous winner at Anfield—endeared him to the Goodison Park faithful.
-While he never lost the accent, he proudly wore the maple leaf, earning 46 caps for the Canadian national team over 14 years.
-Radzinski's story is one of seamless adaptation, using his greatest asset, sheer speed, to forge a successful life and career across three continents.
+Tomasz Radzinski finished as the top scorer in the Belgian First Division with Germinal Ekeren after emigrating from Poland to Canada as a teenager.
+His electric pace made him a nightmare for defenders at Anderlecht.
+At Everton, his work rate and knack for important goals — including a famous winner at Anfield — endeared him to the Goodison Park faithful.
+Born in 1973, he earned 46 caps for the Canadian national team over 14 years, proudly wearing the maple leaf.
+His career was a transatlantic sprint, using sheer speed to forge a successful life across three continents.

 1965–1980